iamvaibhav-hue/module-1-c-and-asm/emulator/README.md

 7. **JUMP_IF_NOT_ZERO** (JNZ)
 <br>opcode = 0x06
 <br>Usually, after the execution of an instruction, the processor
-     moves on to execute the instuction stored next in memory.
-This instruction modifies the control flow of the program based on the value of the register referenced by the second byte.
+     moves on to execute the instuction stored next (adjacent) in memory.
+     The JNZ instruction modifies the control flow of the program based on the value of the register referenced by the second byte.
 If the value is not zero, the processor jumps to the byte referenced by the third byte of the instruction and starts reading and executing